Local pastor says vandalism, attempts to poison her are a series of hate crimes

 “Ever since I have been here I have been having problems, but over the last year the vandalism has been getting worse and worse,” Thomas said in Wednesday phone interview.
 “I just feel this is happening so frequently that I am tired of calling the police.
 (Pocatello Police) Chief Roger Schei has done everything in his power to help me but there is just no end to it.”

-The local anti-discrimination group 2Great4Hate has publicly denounced the vandalism Thomas has experienced, with current President of the group’s board, Janie Gebhardt, saying the treatment Thomas has endured is “not at all a representation of our community at large.”
+The local anti-discrimination group 2Great4Hate has publicly denounced the vandalism Thomas has experienced, with current President of the group’s board, Janie Gebhardt, saying the treatment Thomas has endured is “not representative of our community at large.”

 Of all the incidents Thomas believes are part of a series of hate crimes against her, the most serious is a constant barrage of toxic chemicals that have been sprayed on both the exterior of her home and also pumped into the interior of her home via the ventilation duct for her dryer, she said.